 Esaote has started some years ago a review of its approach to the topics of Ergonomics, Workflow and Design in Diagnostic Ultrasound.
-This new approach, started in Europe, has been recently consolidated in the US with the presence of Esaote systems in some important Clinical Institutions where we have been able to get precious feedbacks and ideas from many experienced Sonographers and Physicians.

 The ergonomics of ultrasound systems are mentioned in several guidelines from regulatory organizations and healthcare institutions.
 Almost 80% of sonographers report pain or discomfort within 5 years of entering the profession.
 Common areas affected by this issue are the neck, shoulders, wrists, hands, back, and eyes.

 A multidisciplinary approach is needed to ensure that systems and probes are designed ergonomically.
 Ultrasound system ergonomics and design is complex, involving many aspects such as:

 - The technical and clinical experience of users